shriyakalakata/automatic-piano-music-transcription/README.md

 2. **Long Short-Term Memory (LSTM)**: The LSTM architecture was implemented to capture short-term and long-term dependencies in the audio data.
 Transfer learning was also explored by initializing the LSTM weights with pre-trained weights from the DNN models.

+More:
+* Hyperparameter tuning (Grid Search) on Batch Size and Dropout
+* Regularization techniques: Dropout and Early Stopping
+* Optimization techniques: Cyclical Learning Rate, use of Minibatches

 ## Evaluation

 The models' performance was evaluated using metrics like accuracy (a modified version that doesn't take True Negatives (TN) into consideration), precision, recall, and F1-score.
 The predictions were compared against the time-aligned MIDI annotations.